oopsr/RunTracker/README.md

 The algorithm that takes care of tracking workout route, distance, calories burned and pace can be tweaked via the properties `dropThreshold`, `moveCloserThreshold`, `thresholdSpeed`, `accuracyInfluence`, `routeTimeAccuracy`, `detailsTimePrecision` and `paceTimePrecision` of `RunBuilder` class.
 For additional details refer to in-code documentation.

-## Acknowledgements
-Original work and core logic of the app by [Alexandre Linares](https://github.com/alekszilla/InfinityTracker).
-# RunTracker